rockiger/akiee/backlog.md

 - [X] default project is "Inbox", if "Inbox" not present, it gets created at end of file, fill project options with first order headlines (#)
 - [X] task gets inserted as last entry under it's project
 - [X] if taskstate of new task is the curren shown taskstate, task get's added to shown tasklist

+## DONE As a task planner I want to order my tasks, that I work with them in the right order and I don't have to invent rankings via prioritys.

+acceptance criteria:

+- [X] RANK: [n] where n is an integer and a rank is lower rank comes first
+- [X] If rank is null, Task comes last
+- [X] If rank of two task is the same, these two tasks won't be sorted
+- [X] When new task is created, it gets a rank n+1
+- [X] order is assigned by a atomar ranking system.
+- [X] A ranking should have only one task and a task should have one ranking only; not enforced, but GUI follow this rule
+- [X] User can change rank via gui - nothing fancy yet